monsoonmaelstrom/book2/book2.md

 ### 2 - Chapter Name TBD ^^2000 words^^

-Early the next morning, I have Lisette, Gavin, Giorgi, and Henry standing knee deep a broad shallow stream a few miles from the house.
+Early the next morning, I have Lisette, Gavin, Giorgi, and Henry standing knee deep in a broad shallow stream a few miles from the house.
 Fire’s not really any harder than anything else, but it’s a whole lot more dangerous and destructive than most things.
 Hence the stream.
 But it’s fucking cold this early in the morning.

 “Well, if I wasn’t already awake, this would do it,” Gavin quips to Henry.